nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 ```

 **Key points:**
-- The constructor takes a `Fragment*` and `instance_name` which are passed to the base class
+- The constructor takes a `Fragment*` and `name` which are passed to the base class
-- Operators created with `make_operator` are automatically qualified with the instance name.
-Specifically, the operator added to the fragment via a subgraph will have a name that is the subgraph `instance_name` followed by an underscore and then the operator name provided within `Subgraph::compose`.
+- Operators created with `make_operator` are automatically qualified with the subgraph name.
+Specifically, the operator added to the fragment via a subgraph will have a name that is the subgraph `name` followed by an underscore and then the operator name provided within `Subgraph::compose`.
 - `add_flow` defines internal connections between operators (and/or nested subgraphs)
 - `add_output_interface_port` and `add_input_interface_port` expose ports for external connections